-Alternative 2 (9.39 miles), the south-central alternative, diverges from the Common Alignment at Tar Road heading east, then immediately turns northeast; however, this alignment follows a straighter path between Tar Road and S. Joe Wilson Road.
+Alternative 2 (9.39 miles), the south-central alternative, diverges from the Common Alignment at Tar Road heading east, then immediately turns northeast; however, this alignment follows a straighter path between Tar Road and S. Joe Wilson Road than Alternative 1.
 After S. Joe Wilson Road, the alternative continues in a northeast direction before converging back with the Common Alignment.